MYOG TiZip Pakbag

 Whether on day trips or overnighters, how do you organise easy access to regularly used items and valuables, including stuff you want to carry when away from your packboat?
 I’m talking something capable of handling less than flat water, rated at least IP65 (right) to stash the wallet, phone, tablet, camera, travel docs, ammo and snacks.
 Stuff you want to keep dry in case of swamping or capsize, as well as being easy to get to on the water.

-For walking or cycling, a daypack does the trick but it doesn’t really work in a paddle boat.
+For walking or cycling, a daypack does the trick but that doesn’t really work in a paddle boat.
 The pockets and pouches in your pfd (right) have their uses, but they’re not waterproof.
-You want something that’s airtight when briefly submerged while providing convenience on the water and portability off it.
+You want something that’s airtight when briefly submerged while easy to access on the water and portable off it.
 It’s actually quite a tall order.

-Since I took that photo I’ve mounted a compass on the gunwale of my Seawave IK – very handy as it’s always there at a glance.
+Since I took that photo I’ve mounted a compass on the side of my Seawave IK – very handy as it’s always there at a glance.